ntu-aris/caric/index.md

 ##  4.1.
 Install the dependencies
 ###  4.1.1.
 Ubuntu 20.04 + ROS Noetic

-First please run the following commands to install some neccessary dependencies:
+Please install the neccessary dependencies by the following commands:

 ```bash
 # Update the system